aidanhibbard/aidanhibbard/content/articles/getting-started-with-nuxt-v4.md

 However this utility provides a far more powerful feature [multi-app support](https://nuxt.com/docs/getting-started/upgrade#removal-of-window__nuxt__-object).

 Nuxt has had layers, and these are powerful themselves, there's a really good article by [Dave Stewart](https://davestewart.co.uk/blog/nuxt-layers/) on using layers to split up applications by domain.
-This makes breaking up parts of your app more defined, such as an "admin" section being it's own layer of components, pages, logic, etc.
+This makes breaking up parts of your app more defined, such as an "admin" section being its own layer of components, pages, logic, etc.

 However multi-app support is an _experimental_, runtime feature enabling multiple independent Nuxt applications to coexist and interoperate.
 You can pass a namespace to useNuxtApp such as `useNuxtApp('checkout')` to create [micro-frontends](https://micro-frontends.org/).
-For very large organizations with independant teams working on features that need to be treated as seperate apps this will be a major feature to help avoid monoliths where everything is a layer of one app.
+For very large organizations with independent teams working on features that need to be treated as seperate apps this will be a major feature to help avoid monoliths where everything is a layer of one app.